feder-cr/resume_render_from_job_description/readme.md

 We welcome contributions from the community!
 Whether you are a designer, prompt engineer, software engineer, or have other skills to offer, there are several ways you can contribute to Resume_Builder_AIHawk:

 ### Web Designers

-Help us enhance the visual appeal of the resume templates.
-[Learn how to contribute as a designer.](how_to_contribute/web_designer.md)
+Help us enhance the visual appeal of our resume templates by creating custom CSS styles.
+Your unique design can become part of our project!

+To learn how to contribute and add your design, [follow the guidelines for designers](https://github.com/feder-cr/lib_resume_builder_AIHawk/blob/main/how_to_contribute/web_designer.md).

 ### Prompt Engineers
 Assist in refining and developing effective prompts for resume customization.
 [Learn how to contribute as a prompt engineer.](how_to_contribute/prompt_engineer.md)